bitcoin/bitcoin/doc/build-osx.md

 ###### Descriptor Wallet Support

-Note: Apple has included a useable `sqlite` package since macOS 10.14.
+Note: Apple has included a usable `sqlite` package since macOS 10.14.
 You may not need to install this package.

 `sqlite` is required to enable support for descriptor wallets.